jkeohan/scatterplot-workshop/module-2-rendering-data.md

 We are going to be writing quite of bit of code in this module and it will fall into several buckets:

 - code that runs only once on page load
-- code that runs on every time the data set changes
+- code that runs on every time the dataset changes

 Let's start with the code that only runs once on page load.